Partner with King's Career Centre

 King's liberal arts programs prepare students with subject-specific competencies and a well-rounded education, equipping them with the transferable skills organizations want.
 These include not only soft skills, but broader skills such as social perceptiveness, ethical judgement and relationship management.

-There are many ways that you can partner with the Centre for Career and Calling to equip our students to take their place in the world once they graduate.
+You can partner with the Centre for Career and Calling to equip our students to take their place in the world by:

-- Offer an experiential learning opportunity such as job shadowing, volunteering, or an internship.
+- Offering an experiential learning opportunity such as job shadowing, volunteering, or an internship - see information below.

-Contact Tetyana Khramova, Work Integrated Learning Coordinator to discuss opportunities for involvement.
+Contact Witty Sandle, Career and Vocational Counsellor to discuss opportunities for involvement.